cligs/reference/README.md

 The repository contains:

-* The default CLiGS schema files: cligs.rnc or cligs.rng
-* The default documentation: cligs_doc.html
-* The default ODD file: cligs_odd.xml
-* A template for the TEI header: teiHeader.xml
+* A folder "cligs-standard" with the default CLiGS schema files, documentation and ODD file as well as a TEI header template.
+* A folder "cligs-annotated" with the CLiGS schema files for annotated files, documentation and ODD file.
-* A list of keywords with their values to be used in the TEI header: keywords.csv
+* A folder "keywords" with a file containing the CLiGS descriptive metadata keywords with their values to be used in the TEI header as well as a script to check compliance with the keywords.